 Overall Wedding Budget FAQs

-A: Wedding planning is stressful and budgeting your big day is super important to help allocate funds for your big day.
-Having a well-thought-out wedding budget helps to plan for all of the expenses the bride and groom will have and allow them to enjoy the overall planning process more.
+Wedding budgeting for your big day is super important to help allocate funds for your big day.
+Having a well-thought-out wedding budget helps to plan for all of the expenses the couple will have and allow them to enjoy the overall planning process more.
 Creating a budget will reduce some of the stress that can come with wedding planning because it will act as a roadmap for where and when you will spending your money to bring your dream day to life.

 The earlier the better in the wedding planning process that you can create a wedding budget the better.
 Every day that passes in the wedding planning process that you don’t have your wedding budget in place you could be spending cash and not know exactly how much of your budget you are dipping into.
 Couples should start planning their wedding budget 2-3 weeks after they get engaged.
 It’s nice to have the budget planned and vision board before going out to find venues or dress shopping.

 Ways to Decrease Wedding Budget FAQs

 The fastest way to cut your overall wedding budget is by cutting guests!
-We know that is one of the hardest things for brides to do but it is the easiest and fastest way to save on your big day.
+We know that is one of the hardest things for brides and couples to do but it is the easiest and fastest way to save on your big day.
 Almost everything you buy for your wedding is a multiple of your guest list.
-Food, Bar, Cake, Party Favors, ect. all will go down (or up) with your head count.
+The food, bar, cake, wedding favors, etc all will go down (or up) with your total headcount.

-A: Party favors and transportation (party bus, limo, etc.) are two of the easiest areas to cut without guests noticing.
-One other money saving tip is the “EVERY OTHER” table trick.
+Wedding favors and transportation (party bus, limo, etc.) are two of the easiest areas to cut without guests noticing.
+One other money saving tip is what Maggie Lord calls the “every other” table trick.
 This tip is to put centerpieces on every other table instead of all of them and to use something more budget friendly like candles on the tables you don’t decorate with floral.
 This hack will allow for you to save in your overall budget but won’t alter the way the decor looks and feels at your reception.

-A: Yes, it is more expensive to get married on a Saturday.
-This is because it is the most popular day of the week to say “I do” so wedding vendors can charge more on this day.
+Yes, it is more expensive to get married on a Saturday and this is because it is the most popular day of the week to say “I do”, so wedding vendors can charge more on this day.
 To save, you can plan a weekday wedding, and thanks to how popular weekdays weddings have become your guests will not find it strange at all!

 Wedding Destination & Dates that Increase Budget FAQs

-A: A destination wedding can be a cheaper option, but you will need to factor in travel costs which you might not have to if you were to host your wedding more locally.
+A destination wedding can be a cheaper option, but you will need to factor in travel costs which you might not have to if you were to host your wedding more locally.
 Many destination weddings have all-inclusive options which help to lower the overall cost.
 Many tropical destinations options can get pricey in their high travel season which can drive the cost up so it worth doing to research to see how those travel seasons could impact your wedding costs.

 Wedding Vendors & Favors that Increase Budget FAQs

-A: At the end of the day, your images and videos are what will be left so I do think it is worth the investment for a videographer.
+At the end of the day, your images and videos are what will be left so I do think it is worth the investment for a videographer.
 One way to save a little but still have a videographer is to only have them cover the ceremony and reception around 4-6 hours and not the entire day of 10 plus hours of coverage.

 Wedding favors are a nice way to thank your guests for coming to your event; however, you aren’t obligated to give them out.
-If you are trying to stay in a tight budget wedding favors would be the first thing I suggest cutting.
+If you are trying to stay on a tight budget, wedding favors would be the first thing I suggest cutting.
 If you have your heart set on giving out a wedding favor I suggest some sort of food favor, guests love them and they are rarely left behind.

 Wedding Bridal Party Budgeting FAQs

-Q: How much should a couple save for last minute wedding changes?
+How much should a couple save for last-minute wedding costs?

 Summer and Fall are the most expensive seasons to say “I do” — this is because these months are the most popular seasons to get married so wedding venues and wedding vendors can charge more and there are many more couples trying to work with the same pool of vendors.

 December through March are typically a tiny bit cheaper especially if you live in a cold climate location.

-A: Between June and October are the most expensive months.
+June through October are the most expensive months to tie the knot.

 Wedding DIY Budgeting FAQs